Eschatologue/CM_wiki/docs/spells/4th-level.md

 **Components:** V, S, M (a bit of phosphorus or a firefly)
 **Duration:** 10 minutes

 Thin and wispy flames wreathe your body for the duration, shedding bright light in a 10-foot radius and dim light for an additional 10 feet.
-You can end the spell early by using an action to dismiss it.
+You can end the spell early by using an :rsc-action: **Action** to dismiss it.

 The flames provide you with a warm shield or a chill shield, as you choose.
 The warm shield grants you resistance to cold damage, and the chill shield grants you resistance to fire damage.